SD-github21/Bikesharing/README.md

 # The NYC Citibike Analysis Story

 The purpose of the Bikesharing Analysis was to utilize a business intelligence software, Tableau, in order to develop data analysis visualizations that can provide potential investors with valuable insights about the viability of implementing a bike-sharing program in Des Moines, Iowa based upon data from a similar program in New York City.
-A "NYC Citibike Story" was created within Tableau to build a dynamic and informative business proposal.
+A "NYC Citibike Story" was created within Tableau to build a dynamic and informative data visualization presentation to utilized for this business proposal.
 - Link to NYC Citibike Story in Tableau: https://public.tableau.com/views/CitibikeChallenge_16371258841600/NYCCitibikeAnalysis?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link